OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 #### **3.2.2.
 Download the host_chan_mmio example AFU**

 To test the AFU in actual hardware, load the ```host_chan_mmio.gbs``` to the Intel® FPGA SmartNIC N6001-PL card.
 For this step to be successful, the PCIe Attach FIM must have already been loaded to the Intel® FPGA SmartNIC N6001-PL card following the steps described in Section 2 of this document.
-If you are running on a Virtual Machine, refer to the [KVM User Guide] for passing the devices to the VM.
+If you are running on a Virtual Machine, refer to the [KVM User Guide: Open FPGA Stack](https://ofs.github.io/ofs-2024.1-1/hw/common/user_guides/ug_kvm/ug_kvm/) for passing the devices to the VM.

 Verify Board and PCIe b.d.f.
 For the following example, the N6001 SKU2 PCIe b:d.f is B1:00.0, however this may be different in your system.
 ```sh